cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

    foo? => bar  # short for "foo:succeed? => bar"

-But now ``foo:succeed`` is optional, so we might expect it to fail sometimes.
+But now ``foo:succeed`` is optional so we might expect it to fail sometimes.
-And if it does fail, it will not be marked as an incomplete task.
+And if it does fail, it will not be retained in the :term:`n=0 window <n-window>` as incomplete.

 Here, ``foo:succeed``, ``bar:x``, and ``baz:fail`` are all optional outputs: